dustinpfister/blog_posts/_posts/backbone-model-set.md

 layout: post
 categories: backbone
 id: 84
-updated: 2018-10-17 16:23:22
+updated: 2018-10-17 16:27:15
-version: 1.2
+version: 1.3
 ---

-When making a backbone Model, I am going to get into many situations in which I will want to get, and set values for various attributes in the attributes object of a backbone Model.
+When making a [backbone](http://backbonejs.org/) [Model](http://backbonejs.org/#Model), I am going to get into many situations in which I will want to get, and set values for various attributes in the attributes object of a backbone Model.
 Getting values is not a big deal as the model.get('foo') method is just a shorthand for model.attributes.foo.
-However it is important to use the set method to set values rather than directly modifying the attributes object so that any events that have been defined will work.
+However it is important to use the [set method](http://backbonejs.org/#Model-set) to set values rather than directly modifying the attributes object so that any events that have been defined will work.
 In this post I will be showing some simple examples of the set model method in backbone.

 <!-- more -->

 ## What To know before hand

-This is an advanced post on [backbone Models](http://backbonejs.org/#Model), be sure to check out [my main post on them](/2017/11/02/backbone-model/) before reading this if you are new to backbone.
+This is an advanced post on backbone Models, be sure to check out [my main post on them](/2017/11/02/backbone-model/) before reading this if you are new to backbone.
+Also this is not a getting [started post on backbone](/2017/11/01/backbone-getting-started/), or javaScript in general so I trust that you have logged at least some time getting up to speed with the basics so far.

 ## A Model quick demo